chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 In current versions of Chef, `nil` was often used to mean that a property had no good default, and needed to be set by the user.
-However, it is often to useful to set a property to `nil`, meaning that it is not set and should be ignored.
-In Chef Infra Client 13, it is an error to set `default: nil` on a property if that property does not allow `nil` as a valid value.
+However, it's often to useful to set a property to `nil`, meaning that it's not set and should be ignored.
+In Chef Infra Client 13, it's an error to set `default: nil` on a property if that property doesn't allow `nil` as a valid value.

 ### Remediation

-If it is valid for the property to be set to nil, then update the property to include that.
+If it's valid for the property to be set to nil, then update the property to include that.

 ```ruby